Are you struggling to convert your prospects?

 As of 2014, Facebook had over 1.1 billion active users, with the average person spending 40 minutes per day on the platform.

-It reached 50 minutes in 2016 and I’ll bet it will hit over an hour in 2017 thanks to Facebook Live.If you're using offline mediums to promote your business such as flyers, newspapers, or notice boards, your… Click To Tweet
+It reached 50 minutes in 2016 and I’ll bet it will hit over an hour in 2017 thanks to Facebook Live.If you're using offline mediums to promote your business such as flyers, newspapers, or notice boards, your business will fall behind.
+Click To Tweet

 When was the last time you saw someone besides a hipster reading a newspaper on the bus or train?